-CLASS CANCELLATION, EMERGENCY:

-If class is canceled for any reason, or if an emergency causes campus to be closed, assume that any quiz, exam or due date scheduled on that date will be rescheduled to our next class meeting.
-If there are other changes, I will announce them in class after classes resume.
+CLASS CANCELLATION, EMERGENCY: If class is canceled for any reason, or if an emergency causes campus to be closed, assume that any quiz, exam or due date scheduled on that date will be rescheduled to our next class meeting.
+Other changes, if any, will be announced in class after classes resume.
 Check the website and email; if necessary and if possible, I may post a message.